Cui-Zhao/RF-WISE/README.md

 ## Guide
 The following guide assumes that the environment has been configured, especially the GNU Radio.
 1) Download our codes and connect the devices;
-2) Set your PC's IP adress as 192.168.40.xx, open a ternimal and input `uhd_find_device` to ensure the connection;
+2) Set your PC's IP adress as 192.168.40.xx, open a terminal and input `uhd_find_device` to ensure the connection;
 3) Using gen_ofdm_cw.m to generate the customized CW, and paste it into "RF-WISE/gr-rf-wise/include/rfid/global_vars.h";
 4) Open a ternimal in "RF-WISE/gr-rf-wise/build/" and input `cd ../;sudo rm -rf build;mkdir build;cd build;cmake ../;sudo make install;sudo ldconfig`;
 5) Open a ternimal in "RF-WISE/gr-rf-wise/apps/" and input `sudo GR_SCHEDULER=STS nice -n -20 python ./reader.py`;